cyamahat/three-gpu-pathtracer-examples/README.md

 ## Resources

-[three-gpu-pathracer](https://github.com/gkjohnson/three-gpu-pathtracer) • GitHub repository by Garrett Johnson
+[three-gpu-pathracer](https://github.com/gkjohnson/three-gpu-pathtracer) • GitHub repository by Garrett Johnson, providing a GPU-accelerated path tracing library for Three.js to create high-quality, realistic 3D renderings.

+🎬 [Panoramic telescope](https://www.youtube.com/embed/fu5VCT6Hh1A?si=tPNLhcWnDLYaX0w8) • A 3-minute YouTube video providing an overview of the history and working principle of the panoramic telescope (Rundblickfernrohr).

 <br/>